kchapelier/matcap-studio/README.md

 ## History

+ - **0.6.0 (2022-06-06):** Add the ability to apply fresnel rim + fix saturation and tinting overriding the hue, brightness and contrast + set default anisotropy to 8 if possible
  - **0.5.1 (2022-05-27):** Fix conflict between the curve modifier and the shadowing + properly label the torus knot
  - **0.5.0 (2022-05-26):** Add the ability to apply a shadow on the matcap
  - **0.4.1 (2022-05-21):** Update the dependencies